Skip to main content

 James Islington

 James Islington was born and raised in southern Victoria, Australia.
-His influences growing up were the stories of Raymond E. Feist and Robert Jordan, but it wasn't until later, when he read Brandon Sanderson's Mistborn series --- followed soon after by Patrick Rothfuss' THE NAME OF THE WIND --- that he was finally inspired to sit down and write something of his own.
+An avid fantasy reader for many years, it was only when he read Brandon Sanderson’s Mistborn series that he was finally inspired to write something of his own.
 He now lives with his wife and daughter on the Mornington Peninsula in Victoria.
+He is the author of The Licanius Trilogy and THE WILL OF THE MANY.

 James Islington